samberg96/dqn-lunarlander/README.md

 Sam Weinberg (sam.weinberg@mail.utoronto.ca)

 This file contains information on my implementation of DQN in the LunarLander-v2 environment.
-Refer to the report (LunarLander_Report.pdf) for further readings.
+Refer to the report (LunarLander_Report.pdf) for further readings and check out the training demo video at the end!

 ## 1. Environment
 This image shows the LunarLander-v2 environment and control inputs.